FractalFir/FractalFir.github.io/articles/reflection/reflection.md

 The internal value of this struct is *private* and it should stay so.
 We did all of that hard work ensuring this struct could only contain even numbers, and we don't want anybody to mess with that.

-Still, we want to be able to serialzie and deserialize this struct.
-If reflection can't access the fields of this struct, then we can't use it to serialze this data.
+Still, we want to be able to serialize and deserialize this struct.
+If reflection can't access the fields of this struct, then we can't use it to serialize this data.
-Since this is something peopele want to use reflection for, we should at least consider it to some degree.
+Since this is something people want to use reflection for, we should at least consider it to some degree.
 After all, what good is a feature that nobody uses?

 Surely, nothing bad can come from violating access rules a little bit?